South East Asia

-Ko Myint Lwin in his barbershop, Yangon, January 2019
+Ko Myint Lwin in his barbershop, Yangon, Myanmar.
+January 2019

 I don’t have much hair.This doesn’t stop me from regularly visiting my local Turkish barber, to stay presentable, enjoy the old style service and gossip.
 I try to maintain this habit while traveling and this has led to some unusual experiences.
 In Nadi, Fiji I had my hair cut in a shop that doubled as a dry cleaners.
 The barber had to keep stopping to deal with customers who were dropping off or collecting their garments.
 In Lucknow a group of elderly customers insisted I go to the front of the queue and then quizzed me about how I knew a little Hindi.
 I explained that I’d picked up some words from vintage Bollywood songs.
 They persuaded me to sing for them.
 I am no singer, but I managed the chorus of Sar Jo Tera Chakraye from the 1957 film Pyaasa and they seemed satisfied - if a little surprised.